-- 2.3.1 Accept this position with the knowledge that you will proceed to the position of President in the following year and serve as Past-President following your two-year term as President. - 2.3.2 Act as an advisor to the President, undertake any Council duty as deemed necessary and act on his/her behalf in his/her absence to become familiar with the responsibilities to be assumed in the coming term of office as President. - 2.3.3 Plan, organize and make the necessary preparations for the Thinkers meeting as President-Elect. - 2.3.4 Analyze the membership reports for all executive meetings.
+- 2.3.1 Accept this position with the knowledge that you will proceed to the position of President in the following year and serve as Past-President following your two-year term as President. - 2.3.2 Act as an advisor to the President, undertake any Council duty as deemed necessary and act on his/her behalf in his/her absence to become familiar with the responsibilities to be assumed in the coming term of office as President. - 2.3.3 Plan, organize and make the necessary preparations for the Thinkers meeting as President-Elect. - 2.3.4 Facilitate the process to update the HPEC Handbook including an annual review of the HPEC handbook identifying items that may requiring updating (July/August annually), the facilitating of the process to bringing forward HPEC Handbook updates for Table Officer ratification at Table Officers' meetings and working with the ATA to update the HPEC handbook by June 30 annually. - 2.3.5 Analyze the membership reports for all executive meetings.